Space Needle: Architecture

 For decades, the hovering disk of the Space Needle was home to two restaurants 500 ft above the ground: the Space Needle Restaurant, which was originally named Eye of the Needle, and Emerald Suite.
-These were closed in 2000 to make way for SkyCity, a larger restaurant that features Pacific Northwest cuisine.
+These were closed in 2000 to make way for SkyCity, a larger restaurant featuring Pacific Northwest cuisine, which closed in 2017.
 In 1993, the elevators were replaced with new computerized versions.
 The new elevators descend at a rate of 10 mph.

 On December 31, 1999, a powerful beam of light was unveiled for the first time.
-Called the Legacy Light or Skybeam, it is powered by lamps that total 85 million candela shining skyward from the top of the Space Needle to honor national holidays and special occasions in Seattle.
-The concept of this beam was derived from the official 1962 World's Fair poster, which depicted such a light source although none was incorporated into the original design.
+Known as the Legacy Light or Skybeam, it is powered by lamps that total 85 million candela shining skyward from the top of the Space Needle to honor national holidays and special occasions in Seattle.
+The concept of this beam was derived from the official 1962 World's Fair poster, which depicted such a light source (although none was incorporated into the building's original design).
 It is somewhat controversial because of the light pollution it creates.
 Originally planned to be turned on 75 nights per year, it has generally been used fewer than a dozen times per year.
 It did remain lit for eleven days in a row from September 11, 2001, to September 22, 2001, in response to the September 11, 2001, attacks.

 A 1962 Seattle World's Fair poster showed a grand spiral entryway leading to the elevator that was ultimately omitted from final building plans.
 The main stairwell has 848 steps from the basement to the top of the observation deck.

-At approximately 605 ft, the Space Needle was the tallest building west of the Mississippi River at the time it was built by Howard S. Wright Construction Co., but is now dwarfed by other structures along the Seattle skyline, among them the Columbia Center, at 967 ft.
+At approximately 605 ft, the Space Needle was the tallest building west of the Mississippi River at the time it was built by Howard S. Wright Construction Co., but is now dwarfed by other structures along the Seattle skyline alone, among them the Columbia Center, at 967 ft.
 Unlike many other similar structures, such as the CN Tower in Toronto, the Space Needle is not used for broadcasting purposes.